 Denison police: No suspects in fatal shooting case

-Robert Allen was found dead at the family's business on Halloween night.
+Robert Allen, 55, was found dead at the family's plumbing business on Halloween night.

 Home